5aurabhRanjan/nestedbayes/RSA.md

 ## Bigger worlds
 When the support of the `worldPrior` (or an implicit generative model version) gets large, exact inference becomes intractable for both `literalListener` and `listener`.
 Large worlds can come quickly from having many objects and relations, from having multiple free-variables, etc. The impact of large worlds is more acute for RSA than typical inference problems because each additional world implies an additional evaluation of the `speaker` (which implies many evaluations of the `literalListener`, which depends on world size).

-**Alg:** One partial fix is to leverage symmetry in the model to do *lifted inference*.
-For instance, if there are multiple objects but their identities don't matter, then there is a permutation-group symmetry.
-By reducing the model space to equivalence classes before inference a lot of work can be saved.
-However, it can be had to find and harder to exploit symmetries.
-How many models we care about have exploitable symmetries?

 Another way that we end up with big effective world sizes is when there are *continuous variables* (which we currently often discretize).
 In general, continuous variables suggest moving away from enumeration.